Training in Research in Integrative Medicine (TRIM) Program

 Application Process

-Applying to the TRIM program is a four-step process.
+Applying for a TRIM predoctoral position is a two-step process.

 Postdoctoral Research Fellowship